 If your older adult’s balance isn’t strong, make sure that someone is with them when they do these balance exercises.

-Many people could benefit from the safety and support that a gait belt can add.
-And if they normally use a cane, they should use it for these exercises.
+Many people could benefit from the safety and support a gait belt provides.
+And if they usually use a cane, they should use it for these exercises.

 With practice, they’ll gain balance and strength and will need less and less help.

-Lay out the pattern of “dots” on the floor using something non-slip like non-adhesive shelf liner material.
+Lay out the pattern of “dots” on the floor using a non-slip surface, such as non-adhesive shelf liner.

 Even something as simple as pieces of colored paper taped to the floor would work.
 Choose a color that contrasts with the floor so the dots are easy to see.

 To do the basic exercise, start by standing on the middle dot.
 Keep the left foot on the ground and lift the right foot to touch the dot in the front.
 Then, use the right foot and touch the dot on the right side.
-Then, use the right foot and cross over in front to touch the dot on the left side (this is tough!).
+Then use the right foot to cross over in front and touch the dot on the left side (this is tough!).
 Finally, use the right foot to touch the dot behind.

-Repeat on the other side by keeping the right foot on the ground and using the left foot to touch all the dots.
+Repeat on the other side, keeping the right foot on the ground and using the left to touch all the dots.

 To adapt for people who are working on their mobility: